baojunshan/pose3d2bvh/README.md

 Most of the repos in github are about h36 skeleton, thus I update the body25 one.
 This project can help guys who use openpose or body25 skeleton as a tool to do rough generation of bvh.

 Note: 3d keypoints converting into bvh can only achieve approximate pose similarity, but the relative position calculation can only calculate the Euler angle of the parent node.
-For human skeleton, relatively speaking, keypoints are unrealistic to convert to bvh exactly.
-It requires other prior knowledge to assist, and it will not be expanded here.
+For human skeleton, relatively speaking, keypoints are unrealistic to convert to bvh exactly, such as the spin angle.
+It requires other prior knowledge to assist, and the detials will not be expanded here.